 There are several control methods currently being used to contain EAB to infested sites within Southern Ontario:

 In Canada, chemical control of EAB is undertaken using a systemic insecticide with one of three active ingredients (imidacloprid, acephate, and azadirachtin) which is directly injected into the trunk of a recently infested tree, or a tree that is susceptible to infestation (NRCan, 2013).
-There are a four injectable insecticides registered in Canada for use against EAB.
-These chemicals are injected into the tree trunk and are then transported upwards through the tree.
-Even if a tree is injected with the insecticide, it may take several years to fully recover from the EAB infestation, and re-treatment may be needed to prevent additional infestation.
-For best results, the insecticide should be injected prior to infestation, or as soon after infestation as possible, and during adult EAB emergence in the late spring or early summer (OMAFRA, 2013).
+There are four injectable insecticides registered in Canada for use against EAB.
+These chemicals are injected into the tree trunk and are then transported in the conductive tissues (xylem and phloem) upwards through the tree.
+Even if a tree is injected with the insecticide, it may take several years to fully recover from the EAB infestation, and re-treatment may be needed to prevent additional infestations.
+For best results, the insecticide should be injected prior to infestation, or as soon after infestation as possible, and during adult EAB emergence in the late spring or early summer (OMAFRA, 2013)

 |A technician injects an infested ash tree with